 Trajan’s Harbor is probably one of the most beautiful “attractions” to visit in the outskirts of Rome.
 Located at just a few kilometers from the center in Rome.

 One of the places to see out of Rome is Cerveteri, a medieval suburb that is risen on a spur of tuff.
 This place was selected by the Etruscans to bury their dead.
 Today, this necropolis is a real archaeological treasure of testimonies, able to make light on the uses and customs of the mysterious Etruscan civilization.

-The most famous burial place is the Banditaccia, that include 50.000 graves.
-You can also take the interesting multimedia journey that will make the visit even more intense, with audiovisual projections inside the graves, that will show all the secrets of this magical place.
+The most famous burial place is the Banditaccia, which includes 50.000 graves.
+You can also take an interesting multimedia journey that will make the visit even more intense, with audiovisual projections inside the graves, that will show all the secrets of this magical place.

 You can take also an underground trip, where you’ll enter into rooms dug in the tuff.
 Here you’ll breathe a dark atmosphere, but at the same time magic, where it seems that secrets are hidden but nobody will never discover them.